Volesti: Volume Approximation and Sampling for Convex Polytopes in R: Introduction

-All the above mentioned algorithms rely on sampling and enjoy great theoretical guarantees but they cannot be applied efficiently to real life computations.
+High-dimensional sampling from multivariate distributions with Markov Chain Monte Carlo (MCMC) algorithms is a fundamental problem with many applications in science and engineering~\citep{Iyengar88,Somerville98,Genz09,Schellenberger09,venzke2019}.
+In particular, multivariate integration over a convex set and volume approximation of such sets ---a special case of integration--- have accumulated a broad amount of effort over the last decades.
+Nevertheless, those problems are computationally hard for general dimension~\citep{Dyer88}.
+MCMC algorithms have made remarkable progress solving efficiently the problems of sampling and volume estimation of convex bodies while enjoying great theoretical guarantees~\citep{Chen18,Lee18,Mangoubi19}.
+However, theoretical algorithms cannot be applied efficiently to real life computations.
 For example, the asymptotic analysis by~\cite{Lovasz06} hides some large constants in the complexity and in~\citep{Lee18} the step of the random walk used for sampling is too small to be an efficient choice in practice.
-Therefore, practical algorithms have been designed by relaxing the theoretical guarantees and applying new algorithmic and statistical techniques to perform efficiently while on the same time meet the requirements for high accuracy results.
-The first practical algorithm that scaled to high dimensions was by \cite{Emiris14} (Sequence of Balls or SoB algorithm), implemented in \proglang{C++}, highlighted the importance of Coordinate Direction Hit and Run walk.
-An asymptotically faster practical algorithm followed by~\cite{Cousins15} (Cooling Gaussians or CG algorithm), implemented in \proglang{MATLAB}.
-However, both algorithms can handle only H-polytopes (i.e., sets of linear inequalities) in high-dimensions.
-A more recent algorithm by~\cite{CoolBod} (Cooling Bodies or CB algorithm) is designed to scale in high dimensions for other polytope representations as well such as V-polytopes (i.e., convex hulls of sets of points) and Z-polytopes (i.e.\ Minkowski sums of segments).
-In this paper, high dimensions typically mean order of few hundreds, which is today's limit in practical volume approximation.
+Therefore, practical algorithms have been designed by relaxing the theoretical guarantees and applying new algorithmic and statistical techniques to perform efficiently while on the same time meet the requirements for high accuracy results~\citep{Emiris14,Cousins15,CoolBod}.